 For all other positions, such as UPN, BCNU and excluded, you must decide whether you will consider years of continuous service in your competition.
 You are not required to make continuous service the deciding factor.
 If you choose not to consider years of continuous service, you must document your rationale.
 The formula used is the same as BCGEU's.

 The BC Public Service Agency will verify and calculate years of continuous service, whether or not you are working with us on your competition.
-Contact AskMyHR for assistance.
+Contact AskMyHR for assistance by submitting a service request using the category A Hiring Manager > Hiring Process > Assessment & Selection.